AndnixSH/Il2CppDumper-GUI/README.md

 This is the simple GUI version of Perfare's Il2CppDumper.
 The GUI is based on Bunifu Framework because I like dark theme.
 Support drag and drop binary files and global-metadata.dat for file selection.
 APK, APKS, XAPK, ZIP and decrypted IPA file for auto dump

+# NO support

+Due to the variety and complexity of protection and encryption methods utilized by many games, I cannot offer support or assistance for this project.
+Consequently, the Issues section is closed.
+Currently, only Pull Requests are being accepted.
+Please refrain from contacting me privately or creating unrelated issues on my other projects.

 # Requirements
 - Windows 7 and above
 - .NET 6.0 Desktop Runtime (Windows): https://dotnet.microsoft.com/en-us/download/dotnet/6.0